Patricia Lieb

-Patricia Shipp Lieb (born 1942) is a female American poet, newspaper journalist and book author who writes poetry, fiction and non-fiction and has specialized in the crime-novel genre.
-She presently lives in the US state of Florida.
+Patricia Shipp Lieb (April 7, 1942 – September 5, 2025) was an American poet, newspaper journalist and book author who wrote poetry, fiction and non-fiction and specialized in the crime-novel genre.
+She later lived in the U.S. state of Florida.

 Early in her journalism career, she was honored for her "Reliable Reporting of Local Government News 1991-1999" by the Dunedin City Commission and for "Outstanding Dedication to Reliable and Impartial News Coverage" in 1996; in 1998 she was honored with the "Outstanding Achievement in Your Vocation" by the Rotary Club of Dunedin.

-Biography
+Life and career

-Education
+Early life and education

-Patricia Shipp Lieb was born in Texarkana, Arkansas.
+Patricia Shipp Lieb was born in Texarkana, Arkansas on April 7, 1942.
 Upon completion of her high school studies, she entered Kankakee Community College in Kankakee, Illinois.
 She later transferred to Governors State University in University Park, Illinois.

 Writing career

 Lieb worked for the Daily Journal in Kankakee, as a feature writer.
 She co-founded Lieb-Schott Publications with Carol Schott (Martino); they edited and published a literary magazine, Pteranodon, which featured poets such as William Stafford, Richard Eberhart, Jared Carter, Glenn Swetman, David Chorlton, and writers such as Patrick Smith and Borden Deal.
 They published books of poetry by other poets as well as compilations of their own works.

 After moving to Florida, Lieb joined the news crew at the Daily Sun-Journal in Brooksville where she worked for four years as the newspaper's crime-beat reporter.
 She also wrote for true crime magazines for the next 10 years and later wrote Murders in the Swampland, the story of an actual murder.

 Lieb last worked as a news and feature writer for the Suncoast News in New Port Richey where she won several awards from the Florida State Press Association, Kiwanis and Rotary Clubs, awards from the City of Dunedin, and various awards for features and photography.